Zzoey/Intercom/README.md

-This is a take home task that I did with Intercom as a part of my interview process.
 The task is basically finding a list of customers from a pool satisfying certain conditions.

 Source code is in folder 'src'.
 Corresponding tests for the source code can be found in 'tests'.